-To all the places I’ve been to, I’ve been very blessed to realize how much impact traveling has had in me.
+To all the places I’ve been to, I’ve been very blessed to realize how much impact traveling has had in me, let alone change my life.
 As the year is winding down, this is the time to reflect on the places you’ve gone to and to encourage yourself to seek more adventures in this new year and inspire yourself to learn more about our world… and yourself.

 When I was younger, I didn’t realize how much my parents did to keep my siblings and I happy through travels and discovering places and things that sparked our curiosities.
 I know not a lot of people have had parents introduce them to these things at a young age or opportunities to have the freedom to get out there but reminding yourself why travel is important will make you rethink how it can really benefit.
 I have hardly seen the world (as ironic as my blog’s name is) but the places I’ve already been to have touched my heart and truly strengthened me as the person I am now.

 These are the reasons how traveling has made me be a better and happier person and how it can help you too: